-The Office of Student Life is located in the new Student Union building.
-Student Life offers the opportunity to enhance our students' collegiate experience with co-curricular activities that include Greek Life, Campus Activities Board, and over 175 various clubs and organizations.
-Student involvement on campus can enhance a students' academic and personal development.
-This office is also responsible for The Happening, Homecoming, and Parents' Weekend.
-For information on what is happening around campus and how to join or create a campus organization, please visit Campus Connect and log-in with your Blazeview password or visit the Office of Student Life.
+The Office of Student Life is located on the third floor of the Student Union.
+Student Life offers opportunities to enhance our students' collegiate experience with co-curricular activities that include Greek Life, Campus Activities Board, Volunteer Services, and over 175 various clubs and organizations.
+This office is also responsible for annual events such as Parents' Weekend, Homecoming, Fall Explosion, and the Happening.
+Student involvement on campus can enhance students' academic and personal development.
+For more information on what is going on around campus and how to join or create a new organization, please visit Campus Connect and log in with your Blazeview password or visit the Office of Student Life.